 - (ii) The time in transit on buses between the site and the camp shall be determined by representatives of the Building Trades of Alberta and of the Coordinating Committee of Registered Employers' Organizations, based on an average during a reference week of five test runs each way, conducted coincident with the times when workers are in transit.
 This determination should be carried out twice per year, with any adjustment resulting from a determination applicable until the next determination.
 Workers shall be paid an allowance for time regularly and routinely in excess of forty-five minutes each way, for travel within the applicable free zone.
 The allowance shall be calculated on the regular straight time base rate of each worker.
 The allowance will be paid only to workers who ride on the provided buses, and only for the days on which they ride the buses. - (iii) Notwithstanding the foregoing, on major construction projects located within the free zone, around the cities of Edmonton and Calgary, but beyond the city bus transportation system of those cities, where it is expected that the total construction workforce will exceed five hundred (500), the affected parties shall meet to discuss the viability of implementing a system of providing transportation to the site.
-The parties shall take into account such considerations as climate, seasons, road capacity, other projects and industries using the same corridors, workforce curves, and site infrastructure. - (b) For projects beyond the forty-five kilometer (45 km) free zone for which daily travel is required, the Employer will have the following options: - (i) to provide transportation and pay travel allowance, or - (ii) reimburse the employees, as a vehicle allowance, at the rate of fifty-two cents $(52\phi)$ per kilometer traveled, each way between the edge of the free zone and the project job site daily and pay travel allowance.
+The parties shall take into account such considerations as climate, seasons, road capacity, other projects and industries using the same corridors, workforce curves, and site infrastructure. - (b) For projects beyond the forty-five kilometer (45 km) free zone for which daily travel is required, the Employer will have the following options: - (i) to provide transportation and pay travel allowance, or - (ii) reimburse the employees, as a vehicle allowance, at the current rate per kilometer traveled, each way between the edge of the free zone and the project job site daily and pay travel allowance.
+The current rate is determined by the Coordinating committee and council (See example #2).
+This will be provided to the Union and posted as a Memorandum of Agreement (MOA) at www.clra.org - 1.
+The travel allowance shall be calculated based on traveling at 100 km per hour, at the employee's applicable base rate, from the point where the edge of the 45 km radius free zone intersects the road which takes the shortest, most appropriate route, to the project and return to the intersecting point. - Example: A Journeyperson member traveling in May of 2023 to a project located 50 road kilometers from the edge of the free zone at 100 km per hour each way would receive the following for each day worked:

-The travel allowance shall be calculated based on traveling at 100 km per hour, at the employee's applicable base rate, from the point where the edge of the 45 km radius free zone intersects the road which takes the shortest, most appropriate route, to the project and return to the intersecting point.
+2. Travel Allowance (example):

-Example: A Journeyman member traveling May 2021 to a project located 50 road kilometers from the edge of the free zone at 100 km per hour each way would receive the following for each day worked:
+100 km @ 100 km per hour = 1 hour at Journey person base rate = Travel Total

-Travel Allowance:
+Vehicle Allowance: 100 km @ \$0.65 cents per km. = Total

-100 km @ 100 km per hour = 1 hour at base rate of \$45.50 = \$45.50 Vehicle Allowance : 100 km @ \$0.52 cents per km. = \$52.00 For a daily total of: \$97.50
+Travel Allowance + Vehicle Allowance = Total Allowance